 There is no short answer to this question.
 You want to protect your career, your family and your health, and you’re in a very tough position now.
 I always tell potential clients that if you have had a moderately serious injury and you believe the company or one of your co-workers did something wrong or incorrect which caused or even just contributed to your injury, then you are probably better off filing a claim.
 I define a moderately serious injury as one that you would be nervous to list on an employment application with another company or one you think another company would find important in deciding whether or not to hire you.

 The Place to Turn for your Maritime Injury Case

 For more information, we offer several free publications that will help you make some very important decisions about your future.
-If you have more questions or would like to speak with one of our skilled maritime law attorneys for no cost and no obligation, please contact us today.
+If you have more questions or would like to speak with one of our skilled attorneys for no cost and no obligation, please contact us today.